Topological dynamics of kaleidoscopic groups: Introduction

 In the recent investigations of minimal flows of Polish groups, two dividing lines have emerged.
 The better established one is metrizability: if $\umf(G)$ is metrizable, it is always the completion of a homogeneous space of the form $G/H$ for some closed, extremely amenable $H \leq G$ that is unique up to conjugation \cites{BenYaacov2017, Melleray2016}.
-In this case, one has a good understanding of the topological dynamics of $G$: for example, the minimal flows are all metrizable, they are concretely classifiable \cite{Melleray2016}, and for any $G$-flow $X$, the collection of minimal points in $X$ is closed \cite{Zucker2018a}.
+In this case, one has a good understanding of the topological dynamics of $G$: for example, the minimal flows are all metrizable, they are concretely classifiable \cite{Melleray2016}, and for any $G$-flow $X$, the collection of almost periodic points in $X$ is closed \cite{Zucker2018a}.
 Following \cite{Basso2021a}, we say that a Polish group is \df{CAP} if its UMF is metrizable.
 Notice that if $G$ is compact, then $\umf(G) \cong G$, so in particular it is metrizable.
 Another important property is that if $G$ is CAP, then $\umf(G)$, and therefore all minimal $G$-flows, have a comeager orbit.

 In fact, the existence of a comeager orbit in $\umf(G)$ provides the second interesting dividing line.
+In \cite{Angel2014}, Polish groups with this property are said to have the \df{generic point property}.
 It is a tameness condition, which still implies a strong structure on the category of minimal $G$-flows, but is not completely understood at the moment.
-Indeed, it was only recently that Kwiatkowska~\cite{Kwiatkowska2018} found the first examples of groups $G$ such that $\umf(G)$ has a comeager orbit but is not metrizable, namely the homeomorphism groups of \emph{generalized \Wazewski dendrites}.
+Indeed, it was only recently that Kwiatkowska~\cite{Kwiatkowska2018} found the first examples of groups $G$ such that $\umf(G)$ has a comeager orbit but is not metrizable, namely the homeomorphism groups of certain \emph{generalized \Wazewski dendrites}.
 It is a consequence of our results about UMFs of kaleidoscopic groups that many of them have comeager orbits without being metrizable, suggesting that this phenomenon is more prevalent than previously thought.
 Generalizing the metrizable case, Zucker~\cite{Zucker2021} showed that if $\umf(G)$ has a comeager orbit, then it is of the form $\Sam(G/H)$, where $H \le G$ is closed and extremely amenable, and $\Sam$ denotes the \df{Samuel compactification}.
 We refer to Section~\ref{sec:prel-topol-dynam} for all relevant definitions and more details.

 The main results of this paper connect properties of the original permutation group $\Gamma$ and its UMF with properties of the UMF of the kaleidoscopic group $\kf(\Gamma)$.
 Prior work about the full homeomorphism group $G = \Homeo(W_n)$ had been done by Kwiatkowska~\cite{Kwiatkowska2018} (for all $n$) and Duchesne~\cite{Duchesne2020} (for $n = \infty$), who proved that $\umf(G)$ is metrizable and identified the appropriate subgroup $H \leq G$ such that $\umf(G) \cong \widehat{G/H}$.
 Duchesne also proposed (cf. \cite{Duchesne2020}*{Theorem~1.12}) a concrete description of $\umf(\Homeo(W_{\infty}))$ as a space of linear orders on the branch points of the dendrite, which is unfortunately not correct.
 We discuss this in detail in Section~\ref{sec:case-full-home}.
 In another paper \cite{Duchesne2021p}, Duchesne proved that the group $\kf(C_3)$, where $C_3$ is the cyclic group of order $3$ acting on itself by translations, also has a metrizable UMF.
 All of these previous results can be deduced from our general theorem below.